Categories

 The crimes of the NSDAP are not included in this list.
 Because it is often suppressed that the Nationalsocialist German Workers' Party - despite all hostility to communism -, at least until the war, represented the interests of the workers.

 Venezuela is the latest example of the failure of a socialist ideology.
-And South Africa, once the most modern and best developed state in sub-Saharan Africa, is on its way to becoming the socialist poorhouse that neighboring Zimbabwe (Rhodesia) has long since become.
+And South Africa, once the most modern and best developed state in sub-Saharan Africa, is on its way to becoming the socialist poorhouse that neighboring Zimbabwe (Rhodesia), once the "breadbasket of Africa", has long since reached.

 But the socialist ideologues are unwavering, always have new excuses ready and regularly come up with the argument that these, already failed versions of communism or socialism were just not the right ones.
 The correct form is then recommended by the respective proponents, i.e. leftist propagandists.
 Whoever should implement this variation in practice can be sure to fail with it as well.